 Calling all CU professionals, age 35 and under!
 Come together at the 2015 YP Conference as we "Get Stuff Done".
 This GSD Conference is geared towards credit union professionals who are tuned into the cooperative movement, plugged into the CU philosophy of people helping people and who have a desire to score big with the credit union difference in their communities.
 Help take this movement to the next level and Walk This Way!

 after July 22

-Registration Fee includes: All general sessions and breakout sessions, CSR networking event, continental breakfast, plated lunch, and all refreshment breaks, PLUS a chance to win a cash prize at the end of the closing general session (you must be present to win).
+Registration Fee includes: All general sessions and breakout sessions, networking event, continental breakfast, plated lunch, and all refreshment breaks, PLUS a chance to win a cash prize at the end of the closing general session (you must be present to win).

 Cancellation Policy: Substitutions are always welcome.
 Registration fee refunds (less a $50 processing fee per person) are granted for cancellations received in writing on or before August 3.

 Grant Assistance: The Cornerstone Credit Union Foundation is accepting scholarship applications for League training events based on financial need.
 Applications must be received by application deadlines.
 Please visit the Foundation's website to view all grant applications, guidelines and deadlines.
 Contact Emily Moreno, Foundation Grants Manager, at 469-385-6483 for more information.